SIusifov/market_regime_classification_hmm/README.md

 ## market_regime_classification_hmm

 The project uses Hidden Markov model to classify market regimes based on index closing price data.
-Layers on the training data are determined by breaking the trend based on local minima and maxima.
+States on the training data are determined by breaking the trend based on local minima and maxima.

 To reproduce results: